How accountability drives sales rep performance

 1. Set crystal-clear goals

-You should run every goal through the SMART filter.
-Specific, Measurable, Attainable, Relevant, Time-based.
+You should run every goal through the SMART filter: Specific, Measurable, Attainable, Relevant, and Time-based.
 If it fails even one part of the test, throw it out.
-A rep can’t own a moving target, and leadership can’t track a ghost.

 2. Lock the sales process